Glengarry: Modern wear

 Glengarry worn on parade (Royal Regiment of Scotland, 2011).

 The Glengarry continued to be worn in dark blue by all regiments of the Scottish Division up to their final amalgamation into the Royal Regiment of Scotland in 2006.
 In parade dress, it was worn by all regiments except the Black Watch, who wore the blue Balmoral bonnet, and musicians of some regiments, who wore feather bonnets in full dress.
 The Black Watch, however, wore a plain blue Glengarry in some orders of dress with trews.
 The Cameronians (Scottish Rifles) wore a plain rifle green Glengarry up until their disbandment in 1968.
 The blue Glengarry currently worn by the Royal Regiment of Scotland has red, green and white dicing, a red toorie, black silk cockade and the regimental cap badge surmounted by a blackcock (Tetrao tetrix) feather.
 This last is a tradition taken from the Royal Scots and King's Own Scottish Borderers.
 Other Commonwealth military forces that have Scottish and Highland regiments also make use of the Glengarry.

+Brazilian Marine Corps

+Brazilian Marine Corps on parade wearing coberturas.

+The Brazilian Marine Corps wear a cobertura.
+The traditional ribboned cap of the marines was established by Decree No. 193-B of January 30, 1890, signed during the Provisional Government of Deodoro da Fonseca.
+The item was conceived by the then commander of the Naval Battalion, Commander Arthur de Azevedo Thompson linked to his own Scottish ancestry.
+The two loose black ribbon ends at the back are a nod to the traditions of Scottish military clans.
+This cap is reserved for parade duties.